PatternsTechGit/PT_NGRX/README.md

 ##  Step 7 : Dispatch loginSuccess Action

 Go to `login.component.ts` and create `Store<AppState>` object in constructor.
-Call the `loginSuccess` action on login event as below :
+Dispatch the `loginSuccess` action on login event as below :

 ```ts